-Bicycle Lanes: On curbed roadways for major and collector streets, 6 feet will be added to the typical width of outside travel lanes to accommodate bicycles.
+Bicycle Lanes: Six feet will be added to the typical width of outside travel lanes of curbed major and collector streets to accommodate bicycles.
 This 6-foot width will be designated as a paved shoulder.
 Some of the roadways within Continental Farms may be rural and uncurbed.
 On these roadways, the typical width of outside travel lanes shall also be increased by 6 feet.